 These Elf baskets came from an idea I had for gifting this year as I thought they would be perfect for putting a gift inside such as sweets or any other loose items – rather than a basket hamper you can have an Elf hamper!

-The pattern is available on my Etsy and Ravelry shop:
+Pattern for this is now available on my Etsy and Ravelry shops.